What To Do On Sunshine Coast [2024 Update]

-1. The Sunshine Coast’s Beaches
+1. Visit the Sunshine Coast’s Beaches

 There are a whole host of watersport and coastal activities on offer on and around the Sunshine Coast beaches, such as: